Adloid ties up with Hero MotoCorp to launch virtual showroom | Business

 ''We aim to make the virtual experience more seamless and faster through the launch of this virtual showroom, and the focus is to showcase all features of the models available.

-''Through our platform, we have enabled photo realistic rendering of Hero products in real time to create a rich and immersive AR experience for customers,'' Adloi co-founder and Auto Lead Prashant Sinha.
+''Through our platform, we have enabled photo realistic rendering of Hero products in real time to create a rich and immersive AR experience for customers,'' Adloid co-founder and Auto Lead Prashant Sinha.

 He added that this will bring a non-interrupted 24X7 showroom where prospective buyers can explore the complete product range and even book the products they would like to purchase.